HRemonen/hremonen-site/_posts/dbaas-vs-self-hosted-database-solutions-in-kubernets-deployments.md

 Also it makes scalability of the databases easy - give more money, get more storage and computing capacity.
 The scalability is one reason why it might be good choice for smaller teams, start-ups, or just to get a quick proof-of-concept running.
 However, for larger organisations this might come with a hefty price tag, which is why they might want to reconsider another option.

 Some organisations might also be subjective to regulations, which can limit the options using DBaaS solutions.
-While it's true there are also some private solutions and open source database operators, such as [Zalando's](https://github.com/zalando/postgres-operator) or [CloudNativePG](https://cloudnative-pg.io/), I think the overhead of setting one up is similar to running your own database container.
+While it's true there are also some private solutions, I think the overhead of setting one up is similar to running your own database container.
 But this post isn't about comparing the private DBaaS solutions and running your own pods.

 If you opt for a DBaaS solution you also are going to drive towards vendor locking yourself to that specific cloud vendor - affecting the ease of migration to another vendor at a later point.
 Although riding with the same vendor also gives cost benefits as you get volume discounts.